wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 6. **10 points** - Implement the above function
     :::tip

     You may use any resources you find on the internet to implement this function, just cite your sources.
-You may also check your work using Plotly's ecdf plot generator.
+You may also spot-check your work using Plotly's ecdf plot generator.

     :::